 '''

-multivar_name = "Precip";
+multivar_name = "Super";

 '''

 The multivar\name entry appears only in the MODEMultivarConfig\default file.
 This option is used only when the multivar option is enabled, and only when all multivar\intensity\flag values are FALSE.
 It can be thought of as an identifier for the multivariate super object.
 It shows up in output files names and content.

-If not set the default value is "Super".
-It can be set separately for forecasts and observations, or as a common value for both.
+It can be set separately for forecasts and observations or as a common value for both.

+'''

-multivar\level = "LO";
+multivar_level = "LO";

+'''